memgraph/bluej/visualization/query_module/README.md

+# Instructions on how to use the query module locally

+To use the query module locally, you will have to change one line in the visualization.cpp file.
+At the start of the file (line 12, 13), a variable called base_url is defined.
+It's used to send POST requests to the backend service.

+In order to use the query module locally, you have to provide your own IP address (with port 3002 at the end of it, see example on line 12).
+Using localhost wouldn't work because the database is inside a Docker container, while the backend service is hosted outside of it.

+After modifying the visualization.cpp file, you have to build your query module and load it to Memgraph.

 # Instructions on how to build the Memgraph query module

 First run the following two commands to start running Memgraph Platform and setup a bash commandline which we will use for the next steps: